cysouw/msa-editor/README.md

 ## Installation
 After cloning the repository you have to fetch the required dependencies.
 Under Linux or OSX you can simply run the script `fetch-dependencies.sh` in a terminal window.
+Under Windows execute `fetch-dependencies.bat`.

 ## Compatibility notes
 We target modern browsers on desktop operating systems, where *modern* means